With no monthly service charges and money back on ATM fees, Alliant High-Rate Checking really pays.

 By Pam Leibfried

-Even long-term homeowners who are now looking to downsize may be a bit rusty on the terms if they haven’t gone through the mortgage process in years, if not decades.
+Even long-term homeowners may be a bit rusty on the terms if they haven’t gone through the mortgage process in years, if not decades.

 Although many buyers tend to use the terms interchangeably, they’re not exactly the same thing.

-When you get prequalified for a mortgage, it means that your lender has provided an estimate of the amount you can afford to pay for a house based on information that you give them (credit score, income, assets, and debts).
+Getting prequalified for a mortgage means that your lender has provided an estimate of the amount you can afford to pay for a house based on information that you give them (credit score, income, assets and debts).

 It is important to know that a prequalification is an informal process; it does not represent a commitment on the part of the lender to loan you the amount for which you prequalified.

 Why?
-Because the prequalification analysis is just a rough estimate.
+The prequalification analysis is just a rough estimate.
 It gives you an idea of what you can afford and helps ensure you aren’t out looking at $500,000 houses when you can only qualify for a $300,000 mortgage.
-It also gives your realtor a ballpark price range for selecting houses to show you and reassures them that you’re a legitimate buyer.
+You can give your real estate agent a ballpark price range for selecting houses to show you while reassuring them that you’re a legitimate buyer.
 Plus, it can also help you understand the type of mortgage you may need such as a jumbo mortgage.

 The prequalification process can take place over the phone or in person – and some lenders let you prequalify online.
 Once the lender has completed their initial assessment of your finances, they’ll provide you with a prequalification letter listing the estimated home value you can afford.